psychoinformatics-de/ipsy-docs/source/internal/data_center/mudflap.rst

 *******
 Mudflap
 *******
-Mudflap is the backup server for Medusa.
+Mudflap is our backup server.
 Backups and documentation are -- hopefully -- done in a way that allows Mudflap to quickly (sub 1 hour) replace flatbed as the data node in the event of failure.
 It was purchased 2012.12.

 Services
 ========

 * logwatch
 * SSH
-* backup of Medusa

- - Runs every night (cronjob).
- - creates a snapshot and copies all of Medusa's array (mounted at ``/home``) to Mudflap's trucknuts array (mounted at ``/media/backup``)
- - for more info, read the `backup docs <../backups>`_
+* backup of all non-compute servers (for more info, read the `backup docs <../backups>`_)

 Hardware Specs
 ==============